ll3097/e6691_2021spring_Segmentation/Adversarial_Attack_for_NLP/README.md

 In this repo, we included the following demo codes:

+### Augmentations.ipynb
+Jupyter notebook shows how to Augmenting a dataset using TextAttack.

 ### End_to_End.ipynb:
 Jupyter notebook contains the tutorial for a broad end-to-end overview of training, evaluating, and attacking a model using TextAttack.